-Topic Answer Summary Payday YES The FLSA does not require employers to pay wages on certain days of the month or at a particular frequency.
+Торіс Answer Summary Payday YES The FLSA does not require employers to pay wages on certain days of the month or at a particular frequency.
 Rather, the FLSA requires only that employers pay employees their wages on the regular payday for the pay period in which they worked those hours.
 Final Pay YES Federal law does not require employers to give employees their final paycheck immediately.
 The final paycheck must include all wages earned for that pay period including any overtime, commissions or payments that would normally be included in the paycheck for that pay period.
 Some states, however, may require immediate payment.
 Please see applicable State Law Fact sheet for further information.
 Overtime YES Dairy farmers may have employees working on a farm who are exempt from the Fair Labor Standards Act overtime provisions and some who are not.
 Employees who are employed in agriculture as that term is defined in the Act are exempt from the overtime pay provisions.
 They do not have to be paid time and one half their regular rates of pay for hours worked in excess of forty per week.
-The definition of agriculture is divided into two branches: primary and secondary agriculture. • Primary agriculture includes "farming in all its branches," including the cultivation and tillage of the soil; the production, cultivation, growing, and harvesting of any agricultural or horticultural commodities; and the raising of livestock, bees, fur-bearing animals, or poultry. • Secondary agriculture encompasses "any practices performed either by a farmer or on a farm as an incident to or in conjunction with" farming operations.
-In order to qualify as secondary agriculture, an activity must be (1) "performed by a farmer or on a farm," and (2) "incident to or in conjunction with such farming operations."
+Agriculture includes farming in all its branches when performed by a farmer or on a farm as incident to or in conjunction with farming operations.
+Agriculture does not include work performed on a farm which is not incidental to or in conjunction with such farmer's farming operation.
+The definition of agriculture is divided into two branches: primary and secondary agriculture.
+Primary agriculture includes "farming in all its branches," including the cultivation and tillage of the soil; the production, cultivation, growing, and harvesting of any agricultural or horticultural commodities; and the raising of livestock, bees, fur-bearing animals, or poultry.
+Secondary agriculture to qualify as secondary agriculture, an activity must be (1) "performed by a farmer or on a farm," and (2) "incident to or in conjunction with such farming operations."
 Generally, a practice "performed in connection with farming operations is within the statutory definition only if it constitutes an established part of agriculture, is subordinate to the farming operations involved, and does not amount to an independent business."